ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 In hindsight, I may have been looking for a semblance of craftsmanship early on when I was an undergrad.
 I joined [Heights](https://heights-ateneo.org/), an artistic and literary publication, and practiced writing poems and making art.
-Encountering various works and artists during deliberations and workshops gave me an insight on how a medium is used to convey an idea or express one's self.
+Participating in workshops gave me an insight on how a medium is used to convey an idea or express one's self.
 The experience of **expressing yourself through a medium** has enamored me, and it's something that I want to recreate in my field.

-Again, I imagine the recurring image of the soba-maker: using the flour as his medium, he trudges the long nights kneading dough and making noodles under some faint tungsten light.
+Again, I imagine the recurring image of the soba-maker: using the flour as his medium, he trudges the long nights kneading dough and shaping noodles under some faint tungsten light.
 At the end of it all, he looks to his creation and says to himself: "this is how I make soba, this is different from how other's make soba because it's mine."
 Expressing yourself through the medium is a way of